ungoogled-software/ungoogled-chromium-binaries/README.md

 Prerequisites:
 * [Python-Markdown](//github.com/waylan/Python-Markdown) for `site_generator.py`

+#### Steps

-Steps to publish new binaries to the website:
+Steps to publish a new binary.
+An example of these steps is in the next section.

 1. Fork the main binaries repository ([ungoogled-software/ungoogled-chromium-binaries](//github.com/ungoogled-software/ungoogled-chromium-binaries))
     * If this has been done before, pull in new changes from this one if necessary.